What is the Beneficial Ownership Information (BOI) Report?

 To get a FinCEN ID, head over to the FinCEN website and begin the application for an ID.

-The Corporate Transparency Act or CTA is a new law that went into effect at the beginning of 2024 calling for registered US businesses to file a Report with the federal government called the Beneficial Ownership Information (BOI) Report.
+The Corporate Transparency Act or CTA is a new law that went into effect at the beginning of 2024 calling for registered businesses to file a Report with the federal government called the Beneficial Ownership Information (BOI) Report.
+It was originally aimed at all US businesses but has since been shifted to only require international businesses originally formed outside of the US and then registered to do business in the US to file their BOI Report.